 What is Software Piracy?

-Software piracy has become an important topic affecting the software industry internationally, including individual and business users of all software products worldwide.
+has become an important topic affecting the software industry internationally, including individual and business users of all software products worldwide.

-Software piracy is the failure to comply with software license agreements.
+Software piracy is the failure to comply with software licensing agreements.
 Piracy, in any form, is an unlawful action and offenders are liable to either civil or criminal prosecution.
 It is important that all software users and resellers understand the different forms of software piracy in order to comply with the law and protect themselves and their business.

 The various forms of software piracy are:

 - End User Copying - A licensed software user passes their software onto friends, business colleagues and family to copy indiscriminately.
 Or in the case of volume software licenses, users and/or businesses under report the number of computers in which the software is installed.